jaylogue/pdp1105-console-adapter-v2/README.md

 The PDP-11/05 Console Adapter source code is licensed under the [Apache version 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).

-All documentation, including images, schematics, PCB designs and this README, are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+Other content, including all documentation, images, schematics, PCB and case designs, and this README file are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).